 Laceration repair is cleaning, preparing, and closing a wound.
 A wound is a tear or cut in the skin, tissue, and/or muscle.
 They can vary in length, depth, and width.

 Small, shallow, and clean wounds may not need medical care.
 They may only need antibiotic ointment and a bandage.

 A wound may need medical repair if it:

 Wounds may also need medical care if there is risk of tetanus.
 This is a bacterial infection from dirt, dust, or feces.
-A deep or contaminated wound increase your risk of tetanus.

 Medical care may also be used if there is a concern about scarring.